Our 1930s cottage is right in the township of Moruya on the NSW south coast.

-It is only a 5 minute downhill walk from the cottage to the coffee and cakes of Gundary Store.
+From the cottage it's only a 5 minute downhill walk to the coffee and cakes of Gundary Store.
 A further 10 minutes flat walk takes you to the river, and then it's only 10 minutes more on to town along the river on a shady path.
 On this path you won't even need to cross the highway in busy summer times

 Moruya is only a short drive from many many beaches, some of which you won't have to share with anyone but seagulls.
 It's only a 5 minute drive to Moruya Heads main beach for a surf, playground or the walk to Pedro Point, or for children the more sheltered Shelley Beach in the Eurobodalla National Park at the Moruya river mouth, with BBQs and Moruya Heads cafe.
 Congo is 15 minutes to the southeast, where the creek is great for kids to paddle and explore, or the Congo beach behind the dunes for surfing.
 Just further south is Bingi beach and Mullinburra Point for beachcombing and exploring, as well as many beaches between on the Bingi Dreaming Track.
 One Tree Beach at Tuross Head is another great patrolled swimming beach, whilst Tuross has two lakes for fishing, paddling and also fabulous fish and chips whilst watching the sun set over the lake from the Boatshed deck over fish and chips.

 On Saturday morning the Moruya markets are a busy place to be, with over 100 stalls in the summer season.
 Sitting by the river with a coffee or ice cream, and listening to the buskers whilst watching the sea planes take off and land will make you feel very much on holiday

 There is also the SAGE Farmers markets on Tuesday afternoons, twice voted the best farmers market in Australia You can meet your local grower and buy directly from them all your seasonal produce, including fruit and veggies, bread, cakes, icecream, honey, meat, milk and cheese.
 Many of the local restaurants pride themselves on their use of local produce, and much of this is purchased at this market.